Breast screening - getting called back after a mammogram

 - clinical examination

-A leaflet with further information on these tests will be provided to you when you are called to assessment.
+You will be given a leaflet with further information on these tests when you're called to assessment.

 Getting your results